uw-unsat/jitterbug/README.md

 `racket/rv32/lemmas.lean` contains the axiomatization of bitvector operations in Lean.

-`arch/riscv/net/bpf_jit_comp32.c` contains the C implementation of the BPF JIT for rv32.
-It is generated from the `racket/rv32/bpf_jit_comp32.c.tmpl` using the Racket implementation.
+`racket/rv32/synthesis.rkt` contains the synthesis infrastructure and sketch for the BPF JIT for rv32.

-`racket/test/` contains verification test cases for different classes of instructions.
+`racket/test/` contains verification and synthesis test cases for different classes of instructions.

 ## Running verification